Black science fiction: 1950-present

-Writers such as Samuel R. Delany, Octavia E. Butler, Steven Barnes, Nalo Hopkinson, Minister Faust, Nnedi Okorafor, N. K. Jemisin, Tananarive Due, Andrea Hairston, Geoffrey Thorne, Nisi Shawl, Eugen Bacon, Sheree Thomas, Suyi Davies Okungbowa, Wole Talabi, Rivers Solomon, Oghenechovwe Donald Ekpeki, Milton Davis, M'Shai S. Dash, and Carl Hancock Rux are among the writers who continue to work in black science fiction and speculative fiction.
+Writers such as Samuel R. Delany, Octavia E. Butler, Steven Barnes, Nalo Hopkinson, Minister Faust, Nnedi Okorafor, N. K. Jemisin, Tananarive Due, Andrea Hairston, Geoffrey Thorne, Nisi Shawl, Eugen Bacon, Sheree Thomas, Tade Thompson, C. L. Polk, Tochi Onyebuchi, P. Djèlí Clark, Maurice Broaddus, Suyi Davies Okungbowa, Wole Talabi, Rivers Solomon, Oghenechovwe Donald Ekpeki, Milton Davis, M'Shai S. Dash, and Carl Hancock Rux are among the writers who continue to work in black science fiction and speculative fiction.
+Specifically Butler is usually credited as the first black woman to gain widespread acclaim and recognition as a speculative fiction writer, while others have influenced the works of new generations of science fiction writers of color.

 Samuel R. Delany is a noted science fiction writer, literary critic, and memoirist whose science fiction explores and experiments with mythology, race, memory, sexuality, perception and gender.
 In 2013, the Science Fiction and Fantasy Writers of America named Delany its 30th SFWA Grand Master.

 Delany addressed the challenges facing African Americans in the science fiction community in an essay titled "Racism and Science Fiction."

 Since I began to publish in 1962, I have often been asked, by people of all colors, what my experience of racial prejudice in the science fiction field has been.
 Has it been nonexistent?
 By no means: It was definitely there.
 A child of the political protests of the ’50s and ’60s, I’ve frequently said to people who asked that question: As long as there are only one, two, or a handful of us, however, I presume in a field such as science fiction, where many of its writers come out of the liberal-Jewish tradition, prejudice will most likely remain a slight force—until, say, black writers start to number thirteen, fifteen, twenty percent of the total.
 At that point, where the competition might be perceived as having some economic heft, chances are we will have as much racism and prejudice here as in any other field.We are still a long way away from such statistics.But we are certainly moving closer.